vengi-voxel/vengi/src/tools/voxedit/README.md

 ## Planned

+* Reduce memory consumption by compressing the memento states
 * SceneSettings dialog
   - Change sun angles
 * Voxel to transparency with a HSV threshold
 * Selections
   - Multiple AABBs should be possible
+  - Deselect of single voxels
   - Delete, move, rotate, modify only in active selection
 * Copy/paste
   - Paste into selection of a different size?
 Accept with enter after moving?
 * Color selection via keyboard only
   - Shortcut for enter-color-in-the-next second and index of the colormap?
   - Relative movement from current color
-* Windows and MacOSX support
+* Add Windows and improve MacOSX support
 * Extend palette widget to show the used colors
 * Add color dialog for ambient and diffuse color
 * Export layers as single meshes